 I just couldn’t resist this I’m afraid so here’s a quick video to show just how quickly the light comes on after the PIR sensor triggers - it is amazing (well I think so anyhow as the data’s going via Zigbee to hub then internet to Smart Life and via integration across to Apilio then back to Smart Life to turn on the light switch).

-It feels a little wasteful to have the light switch going on during the day and so I’m looking for a light level sensor to use as a daytime condition as it’s sometimes too dark in there to see during the day BUT in the meantime I will add a sunrise/sunset condition with a 1hr offset (i.e. don’t turn on light between one-hour-after-sunrise and one-hour-before-sunset) to stop the light coming on when there’s enough light to see inside.
+It feels a little wasteful to have the light switch going on during the day and so I’ve found a light level sensor to use as a daytime condition as it’s sometimes too dark in there to see during the day BUT in the meantime I will add a sunrise/sunset condition with a 1hr offset (i.e. don’t turn on light between one-hour-after-sunrise and one-hour-before-sunset) to stop the light coming on when there’s enough light to see inside.